AP-NJA/Melee_Scripts/README.md

 ## To-Do

 - Add the remaining versions of the game to the repository for more access.
-- Add more scripts to make TASing and optimization much simpler.
+- Add more scripts to make TASing much simpler and efficient.